What is Bronchiectasis?

 Bubbling

-Clicking in lower lobes of chest
+Clicking in the lower lobes of the chest

 What investigations are advised in cases of Bronchiectasis?